awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 For each product, most of the required product data and metadata are the same as for traditional single\-AMI products\.
 Therefore, each AMI that is delivered by using an AWS CloudFormation template must continue to meet the standards and requirements described for AWS Marketplace\.

-For each AWS CloudFormation template you must also provide the following information\.
+For each AWS CloudFormation template, you must also provide the following information\.

 |  Field  |  Description  |  Restrictions  |